shane-r-smith/sketch-editor/README.md

 - [ ] Support custom and extensible theme overriding.
 - [ ] Decouple MUI from the project to allow developers to fully remove or replace it with their preferred UI library.
 The current implementation is tightly coupled to MUI.
+- [ ] Update the EventsApi to support both all objects and partial objects when subscribing, to facilitate different save type operations.
+E.G. [POST], [PATCH] apis.

 ## Expanding the ESLint configuration